Visiting a patient at ONJ

 Patients staying in hospital

-Patients staying in hospital can have two fully vaccinated people visit per day:
+Patients staying in hospital can have two people visit per time slot:

 Patients receiving palliative care